edgewall/trac/doc/api/trac_core.rst

 The benefit of implementing an interface is to possibility to define an `ExtensionPoint` property for an `Interface`, in a `Component` subclass.
-Such a property provides a convenient way to retrieve *all* registered component instances for that interface.
+Such a property provides a convenient way to retrieve *all* registered and enabled component instances for that interface.
+The enabling of components is the responsibility of the `ComponentManager`, see `~ComponentManager.is_component_enabled` below.

 .. autoclass :: trac.core.ExtensionPoint
    :members: